VHL without reader configuration

 Mixing dynamic and static VHL files

-In principle, it is possible to mix dynamic VHL files (created with VHL.Setup) and static VHL files (as part of the reader configuration for the standard VHL implementation).
+In principle, it is possible to mix dynamic VHL files (created with VHL.Setup) and static VHL files (as part of the reader configuration for the VHL & Autoread).
 However, please note that the dynamic VHL file is lost as soon as you run VHL.Read or VHL.Write with a static VHL file.
 Thus, if you later want to run VHL.Read or VHL.Write with the VHL file again (i.e. with Id = 0xFF), you first need to rerun VHL.Setup to recreate the dynamic VHL file.

 Reader hardware control